Requirements and Guidelines

 Completion of Pre and Post Assessment

 Upon admittance into the certificate program, students will be prompted to complete an online survey (https://ugeorgia.qualtrics.com/SE/?SID=SV_eQWZLWcQhfLEb0V ) measuring their baseline sustainability attitudes and knowledge.
 Near completion of the certificate, students will gain access to another online survey measuring approximately the same domains.
 These assessments are for internal use only (primarily to measure the effectiveness of the program), and responses will not have bearing on the students' approval to receive the certificate; however, students are strongly encouraged to complete both surveys.

 Once a student has applied and been approved, she or he can begin filling in a checklist of completed requirements by logging into this website.

 There will be an orientation for new and continuing students in the program early each semester.

-Students are encouraged to meet with the director after an application has been approved to plan a program of study and then periodically after as needed.
+Students are encouraged to meet with the director and/or the certificate graduate assistant after an application has been approved to plan a program of study and then periodically after as needed.

 Defining your Capstone

 Regular progress is expected to remain in the program.